Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Experiments

 \section{Experiments}

-We evaluate the performance of the proposed cooperative learning strategy against state-of-the-art methods considering four distinct sets of datasets (a total of 18 datasets): (1) the previously discussed one-dimensional illustrative example \cite{Skafte2019}; (2) UCI regression datasets \cite{HernandezLobato2015}; (3) large-scale image regression datasets \cite{gustafsson2023reliableregressionmodelsuncertainty}; and (4) our own dataset obtained from computer simulations of materials undergoing history-dependent deformations (material plasticity law discovery dataset).
+\paragraph{Datasets} We consider five distinct sets of datasets: (1) the previously discussed one-dimensional illustrative example \cite{Skafte2019}, with results presented in \cref{sec:synthetic_datasets}; (2) UCI regression datasets \cite{HernandezLobato2015}; (3) large-scale image regression datasets \cite{gustafsson2023reliableregressionmodelsuncertainty}; (4) our own dataset obtained from computer simulations of materials undergoing history-dependent deformations (material plasticity law discovery dataset, readers interested in more details about the dataset are referred to \cref{sec:des_plasticity_law}); and (5) APPA-REAL dataset containing multiple labels for each face image \cite{agustsson2017appareal}.